linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setProgressWithAnimation(progress_value,millis_delay)
 ```
 #### Set Progress Direction
- This attribute used to set the drawing direction of the circle
+ This attribute is used to set the drawing direction of the circle
  either clockwise or anti clockwise the default is clockwise
 ```xml
  app:progressDirection="Clockwise"